stbnrivas/dataModels/specs/ngsi-ld_howto.md

 # NGSI-LD HowTo

-A tutorial that can complement this info can be found at [https://github.com/FIWARE/tutorials.Linked-Data](https://github.com/FIWARE/tutorials.Linked-Data).
+A tutorial that can complement this howto can be found at [https://github.com/FIWARE/tutorials.Linked-Data](https://github.com/FIWARE/tutorials.Linked-Data).

 ## Introduction